FLASH SALES: discover new special offers every week!

 Paeonia lobata Sunshine

-Arguably the best of varieties derived from botanical species, this perennial rare in cultivation produces single, globular, shimmering flowers of a rare and brilliant red, a light gooseberry red shaded with orange and further highlighted by a large heart of golden stamens.
-Its luminous flowering makes a very beautiful backdrop in a border or a large rockery.
+Undoubtedly the best of the varieties derived from botanical species, this rare perennial in cultivation produces simple, globular, shimmering flowers of a rare and brilliant red, a light currant red tinged with orange, further enhanced by a large heart of golden stamens.
+Its luminous flowering provides a beautiful backdrop in a border or large rockery.

 • Flowering time May, June